jayield/rapper/README.md

 they will delete the least-read elements.

 - A `DomainObject` may contain a `CompletableFuture<List<DomainObject>>` as a reference to another table.
 The field holding it, must be annotated with
-<code>@ColumnName</code>, in which is passed `foreignName` as the name of the column in the referenced table where the ID of the `DomainObject`
+<code>@ColumnName</code>, in which is passed `foreignName` as the name of the column(s) in the referenced table where the ID of the `DomainObject`
-takes place, the `table` in case of N-N relation and the `externalName` which is the name of the column in the referenced table where the ID of the external `DomainObject` takes place. `externalName` is only needed when `table` is given.
+takes place, the `table` in case of N-N relation and the `externalName` which is the name of the column(s) in the referenced table where the ID of the external `DomainObject` takes place. `externalName` is only needed when `table` is given.

+- As an alternative a `DomainObject` may contain a `CompletableFuture<DomainObject>` as a reference to another table.
+The field holding it, must be annotated with
+<code>@ColumnName</code>, in which is passed `name` as the name of the column(s) in the table where the ID of the external `DomainObject`
+takes place.

 ### Rules
 - You must create an environment variable to connect to the DB.
 The environment variable must have the following format: